Tuesday, December 27, 2011

 So, here are the sun and clouds and grass all done.

 Next up, the mane and tail.
 Tricia used a combination of purl left as is and pulled, and twisted silk gimp.
 As I've mentioned, I love the silk gimp, but the purl curls made me think of the Cowardly Lion after his makeover in the Emerald City, so I started thinking of something different.
 I looked through all my books to see how the various manes looked and then I though of a technique used for the mermaid.
 We threaded Soie Ovale through purl, then pulled the purl, then twisted to purls together to mix the colours.
 You can see this in the rock below.
+So I twisted various colours of brown purls threaded with various colours of brown silk and then couched it down with light brown Soie Ovale.
+I am very pleased with how it looks.
+I added ears done in detatched buttonhole on wire so I could shape them.
+DD the younger says they look like rabbit ears, but I think she is trying to push my buttons.

 The face came next and then the covered parchment around the lion.
 I spent time watching football and hockey twisting 3 shades of Soie Ovale and one shade of purl around 1/8 in by 5 in strips of parchment.
 You can see the face and roundel below.